-A decline in growth through immigration, coupled with the simple fact that additions through birth and of children retention have not kept pace with losses through death, has resulted in a sharp drop in numerical prominence.
+A decline in growth through immigration, coupled with the simple fact that additions birth through and of children retention have not kept pace with losses through death, has resulted in a sharp numerical drop in prominence.

-The corresponding loss of resources is making comebacks very difficult Still, these are long-standing religious companies; anything is still possible.
+The corresponding loss of resources is making comebacks very difficult.
+Still, these are long-standing religious companies; anything is still possible.

-OTHER FAITHS
+Prognosis: OTHER FAITHS